-Chemical resistant coating for protecting a wide range of substrates
+Chemical resistant coatings for protecting a wide range of substrates

 Almost all coatings will be exposed to chemicals and acids at some point, whether cleaning products, spills, or fumes.
 However most of these are mild, and the coating does not need a special formulation.
 Chemical resistant coating or acid resistant paint is designed to provide protection from the harshest of substances.
 They need to perform safely and consistently under punishing conditions, and so need to be highly resistant.
 Without proper protective coating, solvents, acids, alkalis, salts, and other substances can be absorbed by the substrate, causing deterioration and contamination.

 The right chemical resistant coating is the one that satisfies the requirements of the chemical, as well as the needs of the substrate.
 Choosing correctly requires fully understanding both.
-In this article we will explain the different chemical resistant coating options, and provide a guide to help you choose the right one as well as where to find products and contractors in Australia.
+In this article we will explain the different chemical resistance coatings options, and provide a guide to help you choose the right one as well as where to find products and contractors in Australia.

-5 factors to define the most suitable chemical resistant paint
+5 factors to determine the most suitable chemical resistant paint

 Substrates and environments which require heavy duty protection from chemicals include flooring, storage or holding tanks, pipelines, bunds, buried metal and concrete structures, treatment plants, laboratories, cooling towers, factories, machinery and equipment, just to name a few.

+You might need a hydrochloric acid resistant coating, or a fuel resistant coating, or a chemical resistant coating for steel.
 The range of substrates, environments, and chemicals is matched by the range of chemical resistant coatings.
-To choose the right chemical resistant coating you need to know:
+To choose the right chemical resistant paint you need to know: